Gisleburt/homelab/README.md

 ### `make build/cluster`

 The only cammand you'll really need, once the [Preparation](#Preparation) steps are complete.
-It will set up the PoE hat, remove the swap file, and (todo) install the appropriate services.
+It will set up the PoE hat, remove the swap file, and install the appropriate services.
+Finally it will copy a `k3s-config.yaml` file to the root of this project (`.gitignore`d) so that you can connect to the cluster with kubectl (see below).

+> **A note on replacing nodes**: Rerunning `make build/cluster` will automatically rebuild nodes
+> however, you must remember to delete nodes that have died from the cluster first with `kubectl
+> delete node`.
+Kubernetes is smart enough to be suspicious of nodes connecting with the same name
+> as existing nodes and prevent them from joining the cluster.

 ### `make build/ansible`

 Creates the ansible docker image that will be used to run ansible playbooks.
 This is run automatically but `build/cluster` so there is no need to run it separately.

+### `make build/kubectl

+Creates a kubectl that exists inside of docker, so that you don't need to install it locally / mess with your locally installed kubectl.
+When you use the aliased version of kubectl, it will share the k3s-config.yaml file in the root of this project directory to connect to the k3s cluser.